EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 to simplify handling of dependencies in the [2018 edition](https://doc.rust-lang.org/edition-guide/rust-2018/module-system/path-clarity.html#no-more-extern-crate), the use of`extern crate` is being phased out.
 To bring macros from extern crates into scope, it is recommended to use a [`use` import](https://doc.rust-lang.org/reference/items/use-declarations.html).

-This lint is "allow" by default because this is a stylistic choice that has not been settled, see [issue #52043](https://github.com/rust-lang/rust/issues/52043) for more information.
+This lint is “allow” by default because this is a stylistic choice that has not been settled, see [issue #52043](https://github.com/rust-lang/rust/issues/52043) for more information.

 [meta-variable-misuse](#meta-variable-misuse)